Codecademy/docs/content/javascript/concepts/number-methods/number-methods.md

   - 'paths/front-end-engineer-career-path'
 ---

-JavaScript treats primitive values as objects when it's executing methods and properties.
+JavaScript treats primitive values as objects when executing methods and properties.

-The `Number` object is used to represent numbers, like `3.14`, `-10`, or `2022`, and it comes with a handful of methods that's useful for handling with numbers.
+The `Number` object is used to represent numbers, like `3.14`, `-10`, or `2022`, and comes with a handful of useful methods for handling numbers.